EFontesP90/LLSim5G/README.md

 Fig. 1.
 The first step is the initialization of the parameters and simulation settings, such as simulation time, resolution, grid size, type and the number of users, mobility models, the number of TNs, NTNs, and UAVs covering the desired service area, among multiple others, as defined in [SimulationConfiguration](./SimulationConfiguration.pdf).
-Once the simulator’s initialization and resource pool selection are finalized, it starts the iterative link computation along the defined simulation time.
+Once the simulator’s initialization and resource pool selection is finalized, it starts the iterative link computation along the defined simulation time.
 The links are computed among all the available BSs and EDs and subject to the selected link modes, s.t.
 Table I. In the case of D2D, the simulator calculates the D2D link among all the EDs (with the D2D mode enabled) independently of their distance.
 The link computation ends with the resulting SINR for each enabled link.
 Then,